 The course will also engage with fundamental questions about animals and the law, such as: Are some animals more deserving of protection than others, and if so, on what basis?
 What role does culture and belief play in animal law—why are dogs considered pets in the U.S. and food in some parts of the world, for example?
 Does the status of animals as property pose an insurmountable barrier to increasing protections for animals?
 What are the advantages and disadvantages of the concepts of “animal rights” and “animal welfare”?

-View past offerings of the Program on Law & Society in the Muslim World.
+View past course offerings of the Program on Law & Society in the Muslim World.

 Writing Prize

-The Program on Law and Society in the Muslim World at Harvard Law School will award a prize of $1,000 annually to the Harvard Law Student writing the best paper on the topic of law and society or law and social change in a Muslim majority or minority context.
+The Program on Law and Society in the Muslim World at Harvard Law School awards a prize of $1,000 annually to the Harvard Law Student writing the best paper in the field of law and society or law and social change in a Muslim majority or minority context.
 Papers eligible for consideration will be ones written during the current academic year at Harvard Law School.
+For more information on how to apply, please see the Writing Prize Submission Instructions.

 View past recipients of the Program on Law & Society in the Muslim World Writing Prize.